jonatas/postgresql-performance-for-rubyists/examples/01_storage/README.md

 2. How different data types affect storage and alignment
 3. How PostgreSQL handles large values using TOAST
 4. The relationship between theoretical and actual storage sizes

+You can run the examples by running `bundle exec ruby examples/01_storage/practice_storage.rb` and `bundle exec ruby examples/01_storage/practice_tuple.rb`.

 ## PostgreSQL Storage Layout